Meaning of Lease Amendment:

 - Changes to Property Use: A tenant may request a change in how they use the leased property (e.g., converting a residential lease to a home office), and a lease amendment can document the new terms.

-Early Termination Clauses: An amendment may include a clause allowing the tenant or landlord to end the lease early under agreed-upon conditions, such as paying a penalty.
+- Early Termination Clauses: An amendment may include a clause allowing the tenant or landlord to end the lease early under agreed-upon conditions, such as paying a penalty.
+In all these cases, an eSignature platform allows all parties to sign remotely, ensuring amendments are executed quickly and remain legally enforceable under the ESIGN Act and UETA.